All Articles

 The financial exploitation of elders is a devastating crime.
 Older adults and their life savings can be targeted “by a broad range of perpetrators, including persons they know and trust, as well as strangers,” according to the “Money Smart for Older Adults Resource Guide.”1

-Here are tips provided by the American Association of Retired Persons (AARP) on how to spot the signs of possible elder financial exploitation:
+Here are tips provided by the AARP on how to spot the signs of possible elder financial exploitation:

 An elder shows a lack of knowledge about major financial issues